 Domain Standards for Mathematical Content Aligned Components of Eureka Math b.
 Represent a fraction a/b on a number line diagram by marking off a lengths $1/b$ from 0.
-Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.
-G3 M5 Topic D: Fractions on the Number Line 3.NF.A.3 Explain equivalence of fractions in special cases, and compare fractions by reasoning about their size. a.
-Understand two fractions as equivalent (equal) if they are the same size, or the same point on a number line.
+Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line. (e.g., Given that a/b represents $3/4$ or $6/4$, students partition the number line into fourths and represent these fractions accurately on the same number line; students extend the number line to include the number of wholes required for the given fractions.)
+G3 M5 Topic D: Fractions on the Number Line M.3.15 Explain equivalence of fractions in special cases and compare fractions by reasoning about their size. a.
+Understand two fractions as equivalent (equal) if they are the same size or the same point on a number line.
 G3 M5 Topic E: Equivalent Fractions b.
-Recognize and generate simple equivalent fractions, e.g., $1/2 = 2/4$, $4/6 = 2/3$.
-Explain why the fractions are equivalent, e.g., by using a visual fraction model.
+Recognize and generate simple equivalent fractions (e.g., 1/2 = 2/4, 4/6 = 2/3).
+Explain why the fractions are equivalent (e.g., by using a visual fraction model).
 G3 M5 Topic E: Equivalent Fractions

 Domain Standards for Mathematical Content Aligned Components of Eureka Math c.
-Express whole numbers as fractions, and recognize fractions that are equivalent to whole numbers.
+Express whole numbers as fractions, and recognize fractions that are equivalent to whole numbers. (e.g., Express 3 in the form 3 = 3/1; recognize that 6/1 = 6; locate 4/4 and 1 at the same point of a number line diagram.)
 G3 M5 Topic D: Fractions on the Number Line G3 M5 Topic E: Equivalent Fractions d.
 Compare two fractions with the same numerator or the same denominator by reasoning about their size.
 Recognize that comparisons are valid only when the two fractions refer to the same whole.
-Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.
+Record the results of comparisons with the symbols >, =, or < and justify the conclusions (e.g., by using a visual fraction model).
 G3 M5 Topic C: Comparing Unit Fractions and Specifying the Whole G3 M5 Lesson 18: Compare fractions and whole numbers on the number line by reasoning about their distance from 0.
 G3 M5 Lesson 19: Understand distance and position on the number line as strategies for comparing fractions.
-G3 M5 Topic F: Comparison, Order, and Size of Fractions Measurement and Data Cluster: Solve problems involving measur volumes, and masses of objects. rement and estimation of intervals of time, liquid 3.MD.A.1 Tell and write time to the nearest minute and measure time intervals in minutes.
-Solve word problems involving addition and subtraction of time intervals in minutes, e.g., by representing the problem on a number line diagram.
+G3 M5 Topic F: Comparison, Order, and Size of Fractions Measurement and Data Cluster: Solve problems involving measur volumes, and masses of objects. rement and estimation of intervals of time, liquid M.3.16 Tell and write time to the nearest minute, measure time intervals in minutes.
+Solve word problems involving addition and subtraction of time intervals in minutes (e.g., by representing the problem on a number line diagram).
 G3 M2 Topic A: Time Measurement and Problem Solving G3 M2 Lesson 12: Round two-digit measurements to the nearest ten on the vertical number line.